Benton County communities ready to show support for Det. Paul Newell

 A BCSO truck sits out front of the department with a motorcycle on its bed, covered in flowers and tokens of gratitude for Det.
 Newell’s service.

-There are currently only four names on the “For those who made the ultimate sacrifice for Benton County” memorial in the walk way into the BCSO office.
-Soon there were be a fifth name etched in the stone.
+There are currently only four names on the “For those who made the ultimate sacrifice for Benton County” memorial in the walkway into the BCSO office.
+Soon there will be a fifth name etched into the stone.

 “It’s a tragedy,” said Gravette Police Chief Charles Skaggs.